 The New Mexico Children’s Health Insurance Program (CHIP) is designed to assist families and provide health coverage to children who do not qualify for Medicaid but still need help covering the costs of health care.
 Even if a household does not have Medicaid eligibility children in the household can obtain benefits through CHIP.
 If a petitioner is interested in learning how to apply for CHIP in NM, then he or she needs to be aware of the eligibility requirements as well as the process involved to apply for and obtain CHIP benefits.
 Furthermore, understanding what is covered by CHIP Medicaid can help prospective applicants to make an informed decision about applying for the program.
 Learn more about CHIP and Medicaid enrollment, as well as other aspects of the programs, by reading the following sections.

-New Mexico Children’s Health Insurance Program Overview
+What is the New Mexico Children’s Health Insurance Program?

 Eligible families who qualify for federal assistance programs may ask, “What is CHIP Medicaid in New Mexico?” as they compare which program may be the most beneficial for them.
 As mentioned, NM CHIP, also referred to as New MexiKids, is an assistance option that is specifically designed to assist families who may have too much income to meet Medicaid eligibility requirements, but still need help because they cannot afford private health insurance.
 Since there are various perks that Medicaid for children can offer, interested applicants should review all program options available.
 CHIP features comprehensive coverage for eligible beneficiaries.